peoplesoftninja/AWSStudy/README.md

 * Meansure overall efficiency using cloud watch
 * Stop spending money on data centers
 * analyze and attribute expenditure
-    * Who is running what, do this based on adding tags
+    * Who is running what, do this based on add ing tags
 * Cost effective resources
     * right instances and storage options
 * Matching supply and demand